himanshuo/life-of-learning/articles/OS/main_memory.md

 * worst-fit - allocate the *largest* hole.
 Requires searching entire list.

 ### Fragmentation
 external fragmentation - allocated memory is stored in non-contiguous locations

 internal fragmentation - allocated memory may be slightly larger than requested memory.
+This happens because you have bookkeeping information about the allocated memory.
 This size difference is memory internal to a partition but is not being used.

 50-percent rule - analysis done on first fit dynamic storage allocation reveals that half of all blocks are lost to fragmentation.
 This then yields that 1/3 of all blocks may be unusable.